If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 We’ve already talked about how you should make sure you sell your main product and then give away your bonuses for free on top of it, but there’s a specific bonus-giving framework that Derek talked about that has a lot of the SPI community buzzing.

-It’s called a bonus sandwich, and it’s a vertically integrated offering that works like this:
+It’s called a bonus sandwich, and it’s a vertically integrated offer that works like this:

 Your main product is the “meat” (or veggie patty) of the sandwich.
 To complete your sandwich, you may want to add bonuses that are the “bread” of your sandwich – one for below your meat, and another that goes above it.